isomerpages/mlaw-corp/news/press-releases/_posts/2019-04-01-New-Bill-to-Protect-Society-from-Online-Falsehoods-and-Malicious-Actors.md

 10. Corrections are not criminal sanctions (Annex G).

 {:start="11"}
-11. Criminal offences apply only to malicious actors.
-Only those who act to deliberately undermine society using falsehoods will be subject to the criminal offences.
+11. <u>Criminal offences apply only to malicious actors.</u> Only those who act to deliberately undermine society using falsehoods will be subject to the criminal offences.

 {:start="12"}
-12. The Courts will have the final say on what is false.
-Any decision by the Government on what is false can be overridden by the Courts on appeal.
+12. <u>The Courts will have the final say on what is false.</u> Any decision by the Government on what is false can be overridden by the Courts on appeal.
 What is false is ultimately for the Courts to decide.

 {:start="13"}
 13. The Bill will not affect most average citizens.
 For most people, the right response is instead education and fact-checking.
 These are areas the Government is strengthening.